 “Take the Leap” columns ran in BizVoice, the Indiana Chamber of Commerce’s bi-monthly publication during 2017.
 These bi-monthly columns highlight the voices and stories of business leaders who drive progress by creatively pairing STEM and humanities.

-In partnership with the Harrison Center for the Arts, Indiana Humanities will co-host an art exhibit and First Friday event featuring work by Quincy Owens and Luke Crawley .
+In partnership with the Harrison Center for the Arts, Indiana Humanities co-hosted an art exhibit and First Friday event featuring work by Quincy Owens and Luke Crawley.
 The two artists (Crawley is also a science and mathematics teacher) combine arts and science into their works.
-Art inspired by Frankenstein will also be on display.
-(Feb.
-2, 2018)
+Art inspired by Frankenstein was also on display.
+You can view photos from the opening here.

-A Quantum Leap-inspired issue of PATTERN will hit newsstands in spring 2018.
+A Quantum Leap-inspired issue of PATTERN hit newsstands in spring 2018.
+You out more about the issue here or find a copy near you!